Tarrasch/statement-of-research-8903/statement.markdown

 feature work ideas.
 One is to further explore what's possible beyond LL(1) given the situation of parsing in the Motion Grammar.

+Theoretically we know that any Motion Parser can't be better than a class called *semantically LL(1)*, meaning that you're allowed more than one look ahead granted that you know you're not gonna back track, since in reality you can't "undo" a physical action.
+One idea of improving over regular LL(1) is to try to take advantage of that you may look ahead further, as long as all the rules you're considering have the same semantic action associated with it.
+That is, either construct a semantically LL(1) parser or something inbetween that and regular LL(1).

 # Schedule of Work

 The project span is the spring 2013 semester.
 Check up meetings will be held